dimforge/ncollide/contact_determination/broad_phase.md

 displacement of an object is large enough to make its exact bounding volume move out of the loosened version stored on the tree.
-That way objects moving at high frequency but low amplitude will almost never trigger an update, at the cost of a less tight bounding volume for interference detection (i-e. more false-positives).
+That way objects moving at high frequency but low amplitude will almost never trigger an update, at the cost of a less tight bounding volume for interference detection (i.e. more false positives).

 ## Example
-The following example creates four balls, adds to a `DBVTBroadPhase`, deactivate, reactivate and remove them.
+The following example creates four balls, adds them to a `DBVTBroadPhase`, deactivates, reactivates, and removes them.
 The `bounding_volume::WithAABB` structure associates a position to a shape that implement the `HasAABB` trait.

 ###### 2D example <span class="d2" onclick="window.open('../src/dbvt_broad_phase2d.rs')" ></span>